ITC Rules Against Nautilus Hyosung For Infringing Key ATM Technology

 - Following the conclusion of the ITC proceedings, Diebold Nixdorf expects to seek significant damages in a jury trial in U.S. federal court for Hyosung's infringement.

-- US Senator Sherrod Brown and US Congressman Jim Renacci both sent letters to the chairman of the International Trade Commission urging them to enforce the ruling by an ITC judge last year, that Nautilus Hyosung has violated US law and to protect Diebold Nixdorf from Nautilus Hyosung’s infringing activity.
+- US Senator Sherrod Brown, US Congressman Jim Renacci and a delegation of congressmen from North Carolina have sent letters to the chairman of the International Trade Commission in support of Diebold Nixdorf, to protect the company from Nautilus Hyosung’s infringing activity.